KoutaFurusawa/OracleCloudObjectStorageExplorer/README.md

 Avoid using it in an environment that will affect the production environment or a project that is already in service.
 Neither the author nor the provider is responsible for the following problems that may occur with this tool.
 Please be aware of that.

+Please note that while this project will be updated with feedback, there are basically no plans for major development in the future.